intel-iot-devkit/how-to-code-samples/README.md

 ## Introduction

-This smart alarm clock application is part of a series of how-to Intel® IoT code sample exercises using the Intel® IoT Developer Kit, Intel® Edison development platform, cloud platforms, APIs, and other technologies.
+This smart alarm clock application is part of a series of how-to IntelÂ® IoT code sample exercises using the IntelÂ® IoT Developer Kit, IntelÂ® Edison development platform, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:
-- Connect the Intel® Edison development platform, a computing platform designed for prototyping and producing IoT and wearable computing products.
+- Connect the IntelÂ® Edison development platform, aÂ computing platform designed for prototyping and producing IoT and wearable computing products.
-- Interface with the Intel® Edison platform IO and sensor repository using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.
+- Interface with the IntelÂ® Edison platform IO and sensor repository using MRAA and UPM from the IntelÂ® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.
-- Run this code sample in Eclipse* IoT Edition, an IDE for creating new applications that interact with sensors, actuators, and so on, enabling you to get a quick start on developing software for your Intel® Edison or Galileo board.
+- Run this code sample in Eclipse* IoT Edition, an IDE forÂ creating new applications that interact with sensors, actuators, and so on, enabling you to get a quick start on developing software for your IntelÂ® Edison or Galileo board.
 - Set up a web application server to set the alarm time and store this alarm data using Azure Redis Cache* from Microsoft* Azure*, cloud services for connecting IoT solutions including data analysis, machine learning, and a variety of productivity tools to simplify the process of connecting your sensors to the cloud and getting your IoT project up and running quickly.
 - Invoke the services of the Weather Underground* API for accessing weather data.

 ## What It Is

-Using an Intel® Edison board, this project lets you create a smart alarm clock that:
+Using an IntelÂ® Edison board, this project lets you create a smart alarm clock that:
 - can be accessed with your mobile phone via the built-in web interface to set the alarm time;
 - displays live weather data on the LCD;
 - keeps track of how long it takes you to wake up each morning, using cloud-based data storage.